spetzel2020/easy-exports/README.md

 # Easy Exports
 NEW!
-Now you can re-import your backup into a Compendium to selectively recover lost Actors, Journals, etc.
+Use the new **Full Backup** option to do a one-click backup of Scenes, Actors, Journals, Items, Tables, and Macros into one file.
+And Importing works for Full Backups too.

 * **Author**: Spetzel#0103
 * **Version**: 0.5.0